Jordyn Haroldsen, contributing writer

 7. Blue Angels Air Show: The Blue Angels Air Show will be flying into the Idaho Falls airport July 22-23.
 Each show starts at noon, but the gates open in the morning so people can come to check out displays, vendors, and merchandise.
 After the operating costs, all proceeds of the show are donated to local non-profit organizations.
 You can buy tickets online, or at the gate.

-8. That Famous Preston Rodeo: Get tickets to the biggest rodeo in Southeast Idaho.
+8. That Famous Preston Rodeo: Get tickets to the biggest rodeo in Southeast Idaho on July 27-29.
 This three-day event is recognized as the first night rodeo in the world, and features everything from Bull Riding, Mutton Bustin’ and Barrel Racing.
 And don’t forget about the family carnival and parade!

 9. Roaring Youth Jam: Bring the whole family for the Roaring Youth Jam Aug.
 10-12.
 This year’s theme is “Jump into Books,” which is a great way to get your children ready for school.
 All entertainment is free including crafts and projects, live music performance and the Battle of the Bands.